cloudfoundry/app-runtime-interfaces-infrastructure/docs/concourse/certificate_regeneration.md

 ## Prerequisites

-The certificate's CA must be stored in CredHub, and they must be correctly linked.
+The certificate's CA must be stored in CredHub, and the certificate must be correctly linked to the CA.

 ## Configuration and deployment